ClimbsRocks/auto_ml/README.md

 - `XGBClassifier` and `XGBRegressor`
 - `LGBMClassifer` and `LGBMRegressor`

+All of these projects are ready for production.
 These projects all have prediction time in the 1 millisecond range for a single prediction, and are able to be serialized to disk and loaded into a new environment after training.

 Depending on your machine, they can occasionally be difficult to install, so they are not included in auto_ml's default installation.
-You are responsible for installing them yourself.
+You are responsible for installing them yourself. auto_ml will run fine without them installed (we check what's isntalled before choosing which algorithm to use).
+If you want to try the easy install, just `pip install -r advanced_requirements.txt`, which will install TensorFlow, Keras, and XGBoost.
+LightGBM is not available as a pip install currently.

 ## Classification